Authors: Dr. Jean-Paul Rodrigue, Dr. Brian Slack and Dr. Claude Comtois

 The purpose of logistics is to reduce costs, notably transport costs.
 While the former remains the most salient logistics cost, inventory carrying costs come second.
 In addition, economies of time and improvements in service reliability, including flexibility, are further objectives.
 Corporations involved in the physical distribution of freight are highly supportive of strategies to cut transport costs in a competitive setting.
 Economies of scale in transportation and higher load densities are common cost-saving strategies that concomitantly lead to environmental benefits in terms of lower fuel consumption per ton-km.
 On some occasions, the cost-saving strategies pursued by logistic operators can be at variance with environmental considerations that become externalized.
-This means that the benefits of logistics are realized by the users and eventually to the consumer if the benefits are shared along the supply chain.
+This means that the users realize the benefits of logistics, and eventually, these benefits reach the consumer if the benefits are shared along the supply chain.

 At the heart of logistics is the overriding importance of service reliability.
 Its success is based upon the ability to deliver freight on time with the least breakage or damage.
 Logistics providers often realize these objectives by utilizing the modes that are perceived as being the most reliable.
-The least polluting modes are generally regarded as being the least reliable in terms of on-time delivery, lack of breakage, and safety.
+The least polluting modes are generally regarded as the least reliable regarding on-time delivery, lack of breakage, and safety.

 Ships and railways have inherited a reputation for poor customer satisfaction.
 For instance, the schedule reliability of container shipping is around 50%, implying that about half the time, a container ship will not arrive at a port terminal on the scheduled day.
-Lower reliability levels are linked with lower asset utilization levels and higher inventory levels, which is wasteful and indirectly damaging to the environment.
-The reliability of the logistics industry is built around air and truck shipments which are the two least environmentally-friendly modes.
+Lower reliability levels are linked with lower asset utilization and higher inventory levels, which are wasteful and indirectly damaging to the environment.
+The reliability of the logistics industry is built around air and truck shipments, the two least environmentally friendly modes.